nsandman/gpm/README.md

 ```
 Looks simple enough.
 Let's break this down.

 GPM will first download the file in the URL.
-Then, it will run the commands in the array of the same name, giving you access to two variables:
+Then, it will run the commands in the array of the same name, giving you access to two variables: (TODO: Add array named "default" for bash/sh commands and "win32" array for dos/powershell)

 * {FILENAME}: This is the path to the file downloaded from the URL.
 * {GPMDIR}: This is the path to the GPM installation directory.
 This is usually ~/.gpm.